souravsathyan/React-Testing/readme.md

   - test and expect are methods of jest, which globally created by the create react app

   create react app use jest and react script combination

+# Test Driven Development
+ - write test first then write the code
+ - aka red-green testing as all tests goes from red failed state to green stat

+ # what happens when npm test is run
+  - jest starts in watch mode
+  - what us watch mode
+    - every time a file changes, jest will run the tests
+    - only execute those files which are changed